 Complete the roadside assistance identification card and place it in your wallet for quick reference.
-In the United States, this card is found in the Owner Guide portfolio in the glove compartment.
-In Canada, the card is found in the Warranty Guide in the glove compartment.
+This card is found in the Owner's Guide portfolio in the glove compartment.

 Roadside Emergencies

 U.S. Ford vehicle customers who require Roadside Assistance, call 1-800-241-3673.